-Finally, at 6:10 PM on this day 73 years ago, Secretary of State Jimmy Byrnes received a message from the State Department of Switzerland.
+Finally, at 6:10 PM, Secretary of State Jimmy Byrnes received a message from Switzerland’s Department of State.
 It was what the world had been waiting for: Japan’s acceptance of the terms of surrender.

 Secretary Byrnes then rushed to the White House to deliver the document to President Truman.

 Just before 7:00 PM, newsmen pushed into Truman’s office to listen in on what the President was about to say.
 Indeed, there was a lot of excitement in the air.
 World War II had killed tens of millions of soldiers and civilians; it was the worst catastrophe that had ever struck the human race.
 It was now over – and everyone crammed into the Oval Office knew that the right side had won.

 The photographers’ lights nearly blinded the President as he stood up from behind his desk, holding the document in his right hand.

 All the top aides, advisers, and heads of his administration sat or stood around him.
 Even his beloved wife, Bess, was seated just a few feet away.

 Truman looked as if he had just emerged from a bandbox.
 His double-breasted navy blue suit was neat and pressed – his style was immaculate for such a moment.

 “All in!” a Secret Service man announced.